Jimmy Golden Shoot Interview

 Jimmy talked about growing up in a wrestling family, including memories of working for his father’s territory in Alabama and working with his cousin Rod Fuller, more famously known as Col. Rob Parker, all across the country.
 Golden described what it took for him to break into wrestling and all his early trips to Florida to work under Eddie Graham.
 Jimmy gave great stories on all the guys who came through the Alabama territory, including Arn Anderson and Hulk Hogan.

 Being involved in all the major territories gave Jimmy a chance to work alongside all the colorful characters in the wrestling business.
-Golden talks about working in Australia for the one and only Jim Barnett, Memphis for Jerry Jarrett, Smokey Mountain for Jim Cornette, and of course World Class for Fritz Von Erich.
+Golden talks about working in Australia for the one and only Jim Barnett, Memphis for Jerry Jarrett, Smokey Mountain and of course World Class for Fritz Von Erich.
 Every big name you can think of is brought up, including: Dusty Rhodes, Joe LeDuc, Dirty Dick Slater, Austin Idol, the Stud Stable, Jeff Jarrett, Scott Steiner, Mick Foley, Jerry Lawler, the Rock N Roll Express, the Von Erichs, and so many more.
 Wait till you hear Jimmy’s opinion of a very green Undertaker that he first saw back in Memphis!

 Jimmy talked extensively about his time in WCW and detailed exactly who came up with the Bunkhouse Buck gimmick as well as going over all his major angles and feuds of the era.
 Golden explains what he thinks of Eric Bischoff as a boss and how Hulk Hogan had changed from the time he first saw him in Alabama.
 Wrestling historians are going to get a kick out of this interview, and Golden actually does the entire shoot in his Bunkhouse Buck attire!
 A one of a kind DVD for a one of a kind wrestler, available only through RF VIDEO!